EnduranceCode/android-playground/README.md

 This app displays information about a single earthquake event and whether or not there was a tsunami alert issued for it.
 The original code of this app is stored at [GitHub](https://github.com/udacity/ud843_Soonami).

+### Sample: Did You Feel It?
+App

+Did You Feel It?
+App code is stored in the branch [sample/threads-parallelism](https://github.com/EnduranceCode/GoogleDeveloperNanodegreeScholarship/tree/sample/threads-parallelism).

+This app displays the perceived strength of a single earthquake event based on the DYFI indicator.
+The original code of this app is stored at [GitHub](https://github.com/udacity/ud843_DidYouFeelIt).

 #### Sample's Goal

-This is a small app developed to explore the use of [http requests](https://developer.android.com/reference/java/net/HttpURLConnection).
+This is a small app developed to explore the use of [processes and threads](https://developer.android.com/guide/components/processes-and-threads) in the Android Framework.